Mobility shapes heat exposure inequalities in cities: Results

 Aggregating mobility flows over the study period, Fig.~\ref{fig:1}b exemplifies how mobility patterns of different population groups are distributed unevenly across the urban temperature field in Madrid (see SI for additional cities).
-Specifically, low-income residents tend to concentrate a larger share of their trips in high-temperature deciles, whereas high-income residents predominantly travel within lower-temperature deciles (Fig.~\ref{fig:2}a).
+Specifically, low-income groups tend to concentrate a larger share of their trips in high-temperature deciles, whereas high-income groups predominantly travel within lower-temperature deciles (Fig.~\ref{fig:2}a).
 Similar contrasts in the distribution of trips across temperature deciles are observed in most cities.
 Moreover, all cities exhibit a positive degree of heat assortative mobility across all income and age groups, with most trips occurring among districts of similar temperature deciles (see SI Table~\ref{tab:SI_city_metrics_income_age}).
 Such mobility patterns likely contribute to reinforcing pre-existing residential disparities: median neighborhood income decile is negatively correlated with local temperature decile in 19 out of the 23 cities (see SI Table~\ref{tab:structural_income_heat}), indicating that low-income areas tend to be systematically hotter (consistently with previous findings \cite[e.g.,][]{Hsu2021, Chakraborty2019}).
-Combining these residential conditions with mobility flows, we compute the mobility-driven heat exposure $E$ across sociodemographic groups.
-We find persistent income inequalities across most cities, with low-income residents experiencing higher heat exposure than high-income residents, as shown in Fig.~\ref{fig:2}c, where each point represents one city.
-Colored points highlight selected cities for visual reference; grey points correspond to the remaining cities.
-Inequality is measured by deviations from the $y=x$ dashed line: points below the diagonal indicate higher exposure for low-income people, while points above the line indicate higher exposure for high-income people in those cities.
-Madrid exhibits the largest exposure difference, with low-income residents experiencing substantially higher exposure than high-income residents, whereas Murcia shows the strongest reversed pattern, where high-income residents experience higher exposure than low-income residents.
-The age-related gradients are remarkably consistent across cities, with younger groups exposed to slightly hotter conditions than elderly groups, as indicated in Fig.~\ref{fig:2}d by the systematic displacement of cities below the $y=x$ dashed line: points below the diagonal indicate higher exposure for young people, while points above the line indicate higher exposure for elderly people in those cities.
+Combining these residential conditions with mobility flows, we compute the mobility-based heat exposure $E$ (see Methods) across sociodemographic groups.